SoftUni-Internal/interactive-content/EN/02-Methods/08-Program-Execution-Flow.md

 The stack contains **stack frames** for each method call.
 These stack frames store information on:

-- Any arguments passed into the method
+- any arguments passed into the method
-- Local variables
+- local variables
-- The address to which to return after a method finishes executing
+- the address to which to return after a method finishes executing